tc39/notes/es7/2016-09/sept-28.md

 JSL: Sometimes people do actually blow away exports from within the module

-BF: entry is our commonJS, dep is ESM.
+BFS: entry is our commonJS, dep is ESM.
 Dep tries to link, but entry's shape is not finalized.
 We can snapshot the shape at the end of the evaluation, but we can't link it earlier as we don't know the shape.

 ![](https://i.gyazo.com/fbe3b4b28a7171f56ea077835f57cc79.png)

 AWB: is the problem circ deps back to CJS?

-BF: You run into this sort of issue whenever you cross the bridge.
+BFS: You run into this sort of issue whenever you cross the bridge.

 AWB: Requiring a dep starts a new root level load of the module.
 Not an import.

-BF: expectation is that esm cannot import cjs?
+BFS: expectation is that esm cannot import cjs?

 AWB: circularly.